 - Hundreds of new features in new versions of the tools you love, including Photoshop CC, Illustrator CC, InDesign CC, Adobe Muse CC, Dreamweaver CC, Edge Animate CC, Adobe Premiere Pro CC, After Effects CC, and more.
 There are a total of 15 brand new CC desktop applications fully-integrated together in the complete collection.

-- The new Creative Cloud Desktop App, which keeps your entire creative world in sync, organized, and up-to-date (replacing both the Adobe Application Manager and the Creative Cloud Connection).
+- The new Creative Cloud Desktop App, which keeps your entire creative world in sync, organized, and up to date (replacing both the Adobe Application Manager and the Creative Cloud Connection).

 - The ability to sync & restore your application settings (presets, brushes, shortcuts, workspaces, styles, fonts, colors, etc.) to Creative Cloud, so you can work the way you like on any of your computers – Mac or PC – and even run on two machines simultaneously.